Thursday, 19 December 2024

 Crowdfunding has a been a big part of the Internet since 2003 when ArtistShare launched to become the first crowdfunding website.
 Since then, sites like Kickstarter and Indiegogo have all but taken over the niche, helping anyone from graphic designers to big brands fund their one-time project.
 But, those crowdfunding campaigns do little for artists […]

 Crowdfunding has a been a big part of the Internet since 2003 when ArtistShare launched to become the first crowdfunding website.
 Since then, sites like Kickstarter and Indiegogo have all but taken over the niche, helping anyone from graphic designers to big brands fund their one-time project.
-But, those crowdfunding do little for artists in need of long-term funding for their studio, bills, or smaller projects.
+But, those crowdfunding campaigns do little for artists in need of long-term for their studio, bills, or smaller projects.
 Patreon, however, is designed specifically for those artists and creators.

 What is Patreon?